Skip to content

 A Comeback on Social Media

-Son of Yasser Hirbawi, Jouda Hirbawi (Right) and founder of Kufiya.org and Hirbawi Europe, Nael Al Qassis (Left).
+Son of Yasser Hirbawi, Jouda Hirbawi (Right), and founder of Kufiya.org and Hirbawi Europe, Nael Al Qassis (Left).

-Although, Yasser Hirbawi passed in 2018, his three sons carry on the determination, passion, and commitment their father instilled in them, the business, and Palestinian supporters worldwide.
+Although Yasser Hirbawi passed in 2018, his three sons carry on the determination, passion, and commitment their father instilled in them, the business, and Palestinian supporters worldwide.

 The Hirbawi Factory continues its struggle to keep the factory going.
 “We will continue.
 This is the fruit of 50 years of continuous work – it’s more than a business.
 We are trying to be competitive but we want to manufacture a high-quality kaffiyeh.”

-Interview to the Guardian, 2010.
+Interview with the Guardian, 2010.

 An Eternal Symbol of Palestine

 The kufiya is more than a clothing item, it is an expression of freedom that is now more relevant than ever.
-To the world the kufiya will forever be a symbol of liberty.
+To the world, the kufiya will forever be a symbol of liberty.
 Those who wear it express their desire to see all people, across the world, live peacefully and with self-determination.

 To Palestinians in particular, the kufiya can be said to mean two things: